 #1: Avoid choosing a topic just because you think it looks good.
 This should be obvious: don't write about something you don't find meaningful.
 You might have involvement in activities that you think would sound impressive on your application, but it's more important that you reveal more about who you are by describing an activity that is meaningful to you instead.

 #2.
 Don't make this a list.
 It's easy to go into the details of all the stuff you do in your chosen activity, job, or hobby, but it's important to take it a step further and describe what the activity means to you.
 Don't get too bogged down in reciting your job description and lose focus of the story behind it.

 3 Tips For Answering This Prompt

 #1: Pick your most meaningful activity.
 Your enthusiasm will shine through in your response if you choose to write about the activity that is most meaningful to you.
 Think about where you are and what you're doing when you're feeling the most invigorated, and write about that activity in your response.

 #2: Accentuate the positive.
-Try to identify the aspects of your activity that make you feel the most alive and fulfilled, then focus on describing those aspects of your activity in your response.
-You won't be able to include every little detail about your activity in your response, and that's okay.
+Try to identify the aspects of your activity that make you feel the most alive and fulfilled, then describe those aspects of your activity in your response.
+You won't be able to include every little detail about your activity, and that's okay.
 What's important is that you offer your interpretation of the importance of that activity in your life.

 #3: Explain the meaning.
 This doesn't have to be some life-shattering revelation, but you should definitely highlight what your activity means to you.
-For example, if you work as a cashier at a local grocery store every summer, perhaps the job gives you the opportunity to know and connect with everyday people in your community, and you value the opportunity to build local connections with people you'd otherwise never know.
+For example, perhaps your summer job as a cashier at your local grocery store allows you to meet everyday people in your community, and you value these connections with people you’d otherwise never know.
 What you find meaningful about your activity is ultimately up to you, but you want to make sure you briefly describe it in your response.

 The "Your Voice" essays are designed to help Princeton admissions counselors get to know you better.